Cheney Payne - Parliamentary Candidate for Cambridge

 Cheney is also calling for the UK to accept the EU’s offer of freedom of movement for young people - which has been rejected by the Government AND the Labour party.

-Cheney Payne is the Liberal Democrat Prospective Parliamentary Candidate for Cambridge and Deputy Leader of the Liberal Democrat Group on Cambridge City Council.
+Cheney Payne is the Liberal Democrat Prospective Parliamentary Candidate for Cambridge and City Councillor for Castle Ward.

 A long-term connection to Cambridge